elastic/kibana/rfcs/text/0018_timeslider.md

 Since the initial use is inside Maps, the initial location of this React-component is inside the Maps plugin, `x-pack/plugins/maps/public/timeslider`.

 Nonetheless, this UX-component should be easily "copy-pastable" to another location.
-See

 ### 2.2.2 Internals